Goostachio/Attendance/README.md

-# How to Play: Tic-Tac-Toe Game
+# How to Play: Our Tic-Tac-Toe

 ---